matiaspalumbo/matiaspalumbo.github.io/_pages/about.md

   - /about.html
 ---

 I am a deeply inquisitive person with a sincere and profound passion for mathematics.
 In July 2024, I graduated from the five-year Integrated Master's Degree in Mathematics offered by the National University of Rosario.
 My master's thesis concerned the dynamics of linear operators in Hardy spaces of Dirichlet series.

-I am currently exploring PhD opportunities while continuing the research done for said thesis with Santiago Muro (National University of Rosario) and Rodrigo Cardeccia (Balseiro Institute) within a CIFASIS-CONICET project.
+I am currently exploring PhD opportunities while continuing the research done for my thesis with Santiago Muro (National University of Rosario) and Rodrigo Cardeccia (Balseiro Institute) within a CIFASIS-CONICET project.
 Our current work focuses on the dynamics of adjoint multiplication operators in spaces of both Dirichlet series and holomorphic functions in high dimensions.

 The Mathematics degree I completed covers a wide variety of topics, including real and complex analysis, linear algebra, differential equations, functional analysis, algebraic structures, general topology, smooth manifolds, probability theory and graph theory.
 I have also completed college courses on Python and C programming, data structures and algorithms, machine learning and fractional differential equations.